labormedia/TwistedElGamal_Non-Interactive_Schnorr_Chaum-Pedersen_toolkit/README.md

 If both conditions hold, accepts, otherwise rejects.

- Completeness, special soundness, HVSK and NISK given by the Multi-relation Sigma Protocol with Fiat-Shamir heuristics.
+ Completeness, special soundness, HVZK and NIZK given by the Multi-relation Sigma Protocol with Fiat-Shamir heuristics.